 - Build time for all children to read independently, read aloud and be read to during the school day.

 - Develop a coherent whole-school strategy for promoting reading for pleasure.

-- Believe that every teacher should be an advocate for reading.
+- Believe that every teacher should be a reader

 - Develop time to training staff so they are equipped to support children’s enjoyment of reading.

 - Involve parents to ensure the culture of reading that the school has developed extends into the home.

 Phonics is taught using the Reach, Write Inc scheme by Ruth Miskin.
 Read Write Inc. Phonics teaches children to read accurately and fluently with good comprehension.
 They learn to form each letter, spell correctly, and compose their ideas step-by-step.

 Whole class reading lessons focus on a range of fiction, non-fiction and poetry texts with each class using a high quality text as the stimulus for each half term.
 Across each year these books are used compliment the global goal themes to life and to promote a connectedness with the learning.

 We place a high emphasis on vocabulary with our aim being to make all pupils ‘word rich’.
 Texts are carefully selected to be challenging and expose children to a wide variety of tier 2 and 3 vocabulary.

 Lessons are structured in a way to help pupils learn more and remember more.
 Relevant background knowledge and vocabulary is shared with pupils at the start of a unit and every child is given a reading knowledge organiser which they can refer to and add to during the lessons.
 In addition, there are regular opportunities for retrieval practise and for pupils to transfer learning from one book to the next.